 Crowle is an Ancient Parish in the county of Worcestershire.

-Crowle parish also include: Sale Green
+Crowle parish also includes: Sale Green

 Parish Church: St. John The Baptist